 - Rate each applicant during their traditional interview and multiple mini-interviews.
 The ratings, along with academic evaluations, and application information are used by the admissions selection committee to make decisions.| Committee Decisions

-To schedule a visit to the Huntsville or Tuscaloosa clinical campuses, please contact:
+To schedule a visit to the Huntsville, Tuscaloosa or Montgomery clinical campuses, please contact:

 Medical Student Affairs